 George Blocker grew up on Detroit’s West side, part of a large family with four brothers and two sisters.
 He attended the prestigious Cass Technical High School and went on to study Industrial Administration and Marketing at General Motors Institute.
 He has been in business for himself since the 1980s.
 He owned an employment agency and has done network marketing.
 Now he was living with his brother because he couldn’t take care of himself, armed with nothing but a slim hope that somehow, someone might help him here.
 As Mr.Blocker came through the doors of Covenant he was welcomed into morning prayer.
 “It made me feel at ease,” he explained.
 “It said so many subtle things; they seem to really care here.”

-Sara Hunt, RN, turned out to be a big part of the answer to the prayers that morning.
+Sara Hunt, clinic manager, turned out to be a big part of the answer to the prayers that morning.
 “Mr. Blocker really needed daily wound care,” she recounted.
 “If he had insurance a nurse would have come out to assist him at home.
 Because the ulcer was in such an awkward place on his heel it was difficult for him to do dressing changes himself.
 Imagine trying to do anything with precision on the back of your heel.
 We were able to obtain some packing material that was antibiotic and could be left in place for the week in between dressing changes.
 This expensive dressing was donated by another nurse in wound care – a friend from our church – that was aware of the problem.”

 Slowly, carefully, with great skill and patience, Mr. Blocker’s wound began to heal.